Farenheith/action-flow/README.md

 ```
 export const environment = {
     production: false,
-  application: 'path in your database to your application collection'
+    application: 'path in your database to your application collection',
     firebase: {
-    apiKey: 1your key',
+      apiKey: 'your key',
       authDomain: 'your firebase domain',
       databaseURL: 'your database url',
       projectId: 'your project id',
       storageBucket: 'your store bucket',
       messagingSenderId: 'your messagingSenderId'
     }
   };

 ```

 # Hot to setup firestore database